RosenVTuberApp/RosenVTuberApp.github.io/index.md

 ### What would you like to do as a VTuber?
-Here are a few categories of content that I will stream : ((1st category)) Gaming: [a] Nintendo games: Mario Karts, Kirby, Pokemon, Game Builder Garage, [b] Laptop games: Minesweeper, Minecraft, Genshin, League of Legends, and I would like to try more games like Apex and Elden rings…… [c] Online/Steam: Simulation games, GeoGuessr, thewikigame, UNO, … [d] Mobile games: A3, Project sekai, idolish7, Hypmic arb.          ((2nd category)) Science and Engineering related: [a] “Learn with me (coding language)”, [b] “Fun Science Experiment”, [c]Keyboard ASMR, [d] Coding advice(save it for membership)          ((3rd category)) Others & Let’s have fun category: [a] Unboxing stream (for celebrating goals), [b] Karaoke, [c]Graphic design or 3D character design(learn with me- live2D), [d] Zatsutan(I want to do it in more of a Podcast style), [f]Music (Live DJing, mixing, …)
+Here are a few categories of content that I will stream :
+1. Gaming:
+  - Nintendo games: Mario Karts, Kirby, Pokemon, Game Builder Garage,
+  - Laptop games: Minesweeper, Minecraft, Genshin, League of Legends, and I would like to try more games like Apex and Elden rings……
+  - Online/Steam: Simulation games, GeoGuessr, thewikigame, UNO, … [d] Mobile games: A3, Project sekai, idolish7, Hypmic arb.
+2. Science and Engineering related:
+  - “Learn with me (coding language)”,
+  - “Fun Science Experiment”,
+  - Keyboard ASMR (could goes with "Study with me" type of stream)
+  - Coding advice(save it for membership)
+3. Others & Let’s have fun category:
+  - Unboxing stream (for celebrating goals),
+  - Karaoke (I will make sure to ask for copyright for first, if not they will be unarchive)
+  - Graphic design or 3D character design(learn with me- live2D),
+  - Zatsutan(I want to do it in more of a Podcast style),
+  - Music (Live DJing, mixing, …)

 ### As a VTuber who would your target audience be, and why? *
-My target audience will be: 1) people between the age of 15~35, 2) students or working people, 3) people from English speaking countries and Asian, 4) people who watch Youtube, 5) people who like androgynous characters, 6) coding or engineering lovers, 7) people who want to learn new things including coding, graphic design, 3D character development, and all my passions with me.
+My target audience will be:
+1. People between the age of 15~35,
+2. Students or working people,
+3. People from English speaking countries and Asian,
+4. People who watch Youtube,
+5. People who like androgynous characters,
+6. Coding or engineering lovers,
+7. People who want to learn new things including coding, graphic design, 3D character development, and all my passions with me.

 This is because my streaming content in gaming and Japanese 2D(二次元) culture overlap with current Nijisanji fan’s interests: primarily gaming.
 This means that my viewers will likely share the same age, occupancy, countries as the current Nijisanji audience.
 Moreover, I have a androgynous voice that makes me able to do sounds of shinen 少年, shota 正太, shojo少女, any cute or ikemen sound, which makes me a good it for both gender of characters and even be an androgynous character.
 I know that there is a big audience attracted to such typecharacter from watching anime and playing otome games.
 However, if another typecharacter is more likeable than the other, I will adopt the voice that works the best for my streams!
 In addition, my stream will include coding(“Learn coding with me”, “Study with me + Keyboard ASMR”) , obscure scientific knowledge, and science experiments streams(“how do ants form rafts during flood” + “what bubble wand shape can blow the biggest bubble”).
 These topics will attract new audience members, like those in an engineering field or a science lover of any age.
 This will expand and diversify Nijisanji’s target audience.
 Lastly, anyone who has a desire to learn but needs a partner to support them in the process, will watch my streams to gain knowledge and feel comfortable attempting new things.

 ### Describe to us how you would realize your dream of becoming a VTuber, and how you would get your target audience to watch your content: *
-Here are some of my plans for streaming content that I have sorted according to my previous categories: (1) Gaming: Other than gaming, maybe I make games with the audience with Unity or Game Builder Garage (Titles: “Data behind the encryption key”).
-(2) Science and Engineering: Coding stream (“Learn <coding language> with me!”, “Study with me + ASMR”) , obscure scientific knowledge streams (“Google with me: how can ants survive floods”, “Brain cell challenge: building motors with a coil and a battery”), experiments(“what bubble wand shape can blow the biggest bubble”, “what is the porosity of M&M snack pack”, “what is the string factor of American cheese”) (3) Let’s have fun: Karaoke, DJing (I always want to do a mix of Hypmic/idolish7/A3 songs), language learning(“Google translate roast (Chinese<->English): how off could it be”), Zatsutan(“Podcast: answering fan questions” like Hypmic radio on Spotify), Unboxing things such as Japabese Stationery, snacks, ….
+Here are some of my plans for streaming content that I have sorted according to my previous categories:
+1. Gaming: Other than common gaming streams, maybe I make games with the audience with Unity or Game Builder Garage.
+Titles such as:
+  - “Data behind the encryption key”: build a game with me
+2. Science and Engineering:
+  - Coding stream: Code for real and code for fun
+    - “Learn <coding language> with me!”
+    - “Study with me + ASMR”
+    - "Niji Prank!
+Making a virus like webpage to bair everyone" (Maybe for April fool streams
+  - Obscure scientific knowledge streams
+    - “Google with me: how can ants survive floods”
+    - “Brain cell challenge: building motors with a coil and a battery”
+  - Experiments
+    - “what bubble wand shape can blow the biggest bubble”
+    - “what is the porosity of M&M snack pack”
+    - “what is the string factor of American cheese”)
+3. Let’s have fun:
+   - Karaoke (I understand the copyright issue of karaoke streams.
+Therefore, I will try to notify the company before doing this of make the stream unarchieve. )
+   - DJing (I always want to do a mix of Hypmic/idolish7/A3 songs)
+   - Language learning
+     - “Google translate roast (Chinese<->English): how off could it be”
+   - Zatsutan
+     - “Podcast: answering fan questions” (in a form like Hypmic radio on Spotify)
+   - Unboxing things (I assume my audiance will also enjoy) such as
+     - Japabese Stationery,
+     - Japabese snacks (those comes with gacha, cards, toys, ...)

-To attract a view base and increase viewership I will: 1) Be active on a number of relevant social medias and collaborate with existing popular accounts to gain followers (Twitter, Instagram, …) Additionally, I will announce projects and launch virtual campaigns to create page traffic and increase online reach.
+To attract a view base and increase viewership I will:
+1. Be active on a number of relevant social medias and collaborate with existing popular accounts to gain followers (Twitter, Instagram, …) Additionally, I will announce projects and launch virtual campaigns to create page traffic and increase online reach.
 I will also search and promote my character name on forums like Reddit or Discord (ego searching) to increase online exposure and, again, increase online awareness.
-2) For video content, I will schedule collabs with other VTubers to co-brand and create secondary association (such as collaboration of SK8 & A3 game).
+2. For video content, I will schedule collabs with other VTubers to co-brand and create secondary association (such as collaboration of SK8 & A3 game).
 This will introduce me to my target audiences and allow my reach to expand to cover a number of Vtuber’s audiences.
-3) Make my content as engaging as possible (Doing AMA streams or podcasting streams that take messages, concerns, ideas from the audience.)
+3. Make my content as engaging as possible (Doing AMA streams or podcasting streams that take messages, concerns, ideas from the audience.)

   As I have mentioned before, I am passionate about creating safe environments online for viewers.
 I am confident that, as a member of Nijisanji, I will be successful in not only attracting viewers but creating community and a strong bond with each viewer that keeps them returning to the channel.

 ### Languages you are fluent in:
 - Chinese